dieselfox1/fincommerce/packages/php/email-editor/docs/block-registration.md

 # Block Registration for Email Editor

-This guide explains how to register WordPress blocks to support email rendering in the FinCommerce Email Editor.
-The email editor extends WordPress Gutenberg blocks with email-specific rendering capabilities, allowing blocks to generate HTML that is compatible with email clients.
+This guide explains how to register finpress blocks to support email rendering in the FinCommerce Email Editor.
+The email editor extends finpress Gutenberg blocks with email-specific rendering capabilities, allowing blocks to generate HTML that is compatible with email clients.

 ## Table of Contents